cargo-bins/cargo-binstall/SUPPORT.md

 - `{ repo }/downloads/`

-Binaries must be uploaded into the project's "Downloads" page on BitBucket.
+Binaries must be uploaded to the project's "Downloads" page on BitBucket.

 Also note that as there are no per-release downloads, the "versionless" filename is not considered here.